Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Introduction

 The ring of differential (Ore) polynomials $\RR(t)[\D;']$ over the real numbers $\RR$ provides a (non-commutative) polynomial ring structure to the linear ordinary differential operators.
 Differential polynomials have found great utility in symbolic computation, as they allow us to apply algebraic tools to the simplification and solution of linear differential equations; see \citep{BroPet94} for a nice introduction to the mathematical and computational aspects.

-Let $\RR(t)[\D;']$ be the ring of differential polynomials over the function field $\RR(t)$. $\RR(t)[\D;']$ is the ring of polynomials in $\D$ with coefficients from the commutative field of rational functions, under the usual polynomial addition rule along with the non-commutative multiplication rule
+Let $\RR(t)[\D;']$ be the ring of differential polynomials over the function field $\RR(t)$. $\RR(t)[\D;']$ is the ring of polynomials in $\D$ with coefficients from the commutative field of rational functions, under the usual polynomial addition along with the non-commutative multiplication defined by

 Here $y'(t)$ is the usual derivative of $y(t)$ with respect to $t$.

 There is a natural action of $\RR(t)[\D;']$ on the space $\cal{C}^\infty[\RR]$ of infinitely differentiable functions $y(t):\RR\to \RR$.
 In particular, for any $y(t) \in \cal{C}^\infty[\RR]$,